bergesinstitute/graf-method/book-1-unit-7.md

     Peinarse - to comb your hair

-    Ponerse el sombrero * - to put on your hat
+    Ponerse el sombrero* - to put on your hat

     Quitarse el sombrero - to take your hat off

-    Vestirse * - to get dressed
+    Vestirse* - to get dressed

 > *Irregular verb.
 See below.

 ## Reflexive and non-reflexive meaning

 Many verbs in Spanish have a reflexive and a non-reflexive version.
 And, many times, they have different meanings.
-For example, *levantar* means *to lift*, while *levantarse* means *to wake up* or *to get up; dormirse* means *to fall asleep*, while *dormir* means *to sleep.* In some cases, the meaning is very close: *peinar* means *to comb someone's hair,* while *peinarse* means *to comb your own hair.* We need to treat all reflexive verbs as independent verbs with their own specific meaning.
+For example, *levantar* means *to lift*, while *levantarse* means *to wake up* or *to get up; dormirse* means *to fall asleep*, while *dormir* means *to sleep.*
+In some cases, the meaning is very close: *peinar* means *to comb someone's hair,* while *peinarse* means *to comb your own hair.* We need to treat all reflexive verbs as independent verbs with their own specific meaning.

     Yo levanto mucho peso.
 (I lift a lot of weight.)

     Yo me levanto a las 10.
-(I get up at 10 [lit.
-I lift myself up].)
+(I get up at 10.
+Lit.
+I lift myself up.)

     Yo me duermo a las 11.
-(I fall asleep at 11 [lit.
-I sleep myself].)
+(I fall asleep at 11.
+Lit.
+I sleep myself.)

     Yo duermo mucho los domingos.
 (I sleep a lot on Sundays.)

     Yo peino a mi amiga.
 (I comb my friend's hair.)

     Yo me peino cada mañana.
-(I comb my hair every morning [lit.
-I comb myself].)
+(I comb my hair every morning.
+Lit.
+I comb myself.)

-To make a sentence negative, we just place the word no right before the reflexive pronoun:
+To make a sentence negative, we just place the word *no* right before the reflexive pronoun:

     Yo no me ducho por la mañana.